Why You Should Make Sure You Have A Strong Lease Agreement

 Go through the Lease Agreement Carefully with Your Tenant

 As soon as the lease agreement has been signed by you and the other party or parties involved, it becomes legally binding.
 This means it is in both you and your tenant’s interest to read through the document thoroughly together, even if it is lengthy, so that you know that your tenant is fully aware of its contents.
+The lease should include a clause where the tenant agrees to the terms, and the landlord must provide the tenant with all required disclosures.
 Once you are both satisfied, then you jointly sign the lease agreement.

 How to Create a Strong Lease Agreement